 Hybrid Apps are built using HTML5, just the way a Responsive Web App would be developed and then packaged into a thin native container and libraries that provide access to native features of the device.
 That way, Hybrid Apps combine the best of Native and Responsive Web Apps.
 They are built using familiar web technologies, but run like a typical Mobile App and use device capabilities.
 Not only does Hybrid App development offer better use of available skills and people, but also the ability to build Apps that follow UI guidelines of the device platform.

 Native apps provide the best experience on mobile devices, as they are specially built to the platform/OS.
-Each mobile platform has its own development tools and SDKs, which enables professional developers to build native apps leveraging device or platform specific features.
-The problem with native apps is that you need to develop individually for each platform (iOS or Android or Windows), using different technologies (ObjectiveC or Swift for iOS, or Java for Android) making it an expensive proposition.
+Each mobile platform has its own development tool and SDKs, which enables professional developers to build native apps leveraging device or platform-specific features.
+The problem with native apps is that you need to develop individually for each platform (iOS or Android or Windows), using different technologies (Objective-C or Swift for iOS, or Java for Android) making it an expensive proposition.
 Hence, native apps are suitable for consumer-facing apps or games.

 |New code base for each mobile OS||No||No||Yes|

 Companies looking to build intuitive UIs; along with lowering the development efforts, opt for the hybrid model of app development

 Hybrid apps built on our platform give a near-native experience on all mobile operating systems